sensu/sensu-docs/content/sensu-go/6.5/plugins/use-assets-to-install-plugins.md

 {{< /code >}}

 {{% notice note %}}
-**NOTE**: We recommend specifying the asset version you want to install to maintain the stability of your observability infrastructure.
+**NOTE**: Specify the asset version you want to install to maintain the stability of your observability infrastructure.
 If you do not specify a version to install, Sensu automatically installs the latest version, which may include breaking changes.
 {{% /notice %}}